Training with SCITTELS

 This programme leads to Qualified Teacher Status (QTS) and the academic award of a Post Graduate Certificate in Education (PGCE), comprising of 60 M Level credits.
 The programme is currently validated by the Goldsmiths University.

 Of all our programmes the PGCE has the greatest proportion of centre based training and a greater emphasis on the study of theoretical issues.
 In addition to school based tasks, which are assessed against the Teachers’ Standards (DfE 2012), trainees on the PGCE programme must complete two assignments which are assessed at level 7 (M level).

 This programme leads to Qualified Teacher Status (QTS) and the academic award of a Post Graduate Certificate in Education (PGCE), comprising of 60 M Level credits.
 The programme is currently validated by Goldsmiths University.
 It has the same emphasis on theory as the general PGCE programme and centre based training will focus on this aspect.

 Trainees on the school direct programmes will complete a greater proportion of their training in school.
 Trainees will be based in one of the schools in the partnership (trainees on the salaried programme will be employed by this school) and will attend centre-based training at Colegrave or another partnership school.

 Successful completion of this programme leads to the award of Qualified Teacher Status (QTS).
 This programme has the least amount of centre based training of all of our programmes.
 Trainees on this programme are employed as an unqualified teacher by the school in which they are based and learn ‘on the job’.

-This programme has been designed with high-quality career changers in mind, and therefore you must have at least three years work experience (this does not have to be in an educational setting) in order to be eligible to apply.
+This programme has been designed with high-quality career changers in mind.
 When applying for a School Direct Programme, you must indicate whether you have a school that is looking to employ you on the School Direct route or whether you would like SCITTELS to find a school for you.